kavnish/kavnish.github.io/pages/timeline.md

 published: true
 ---

+**2023-05-31**

+`someone gift me one year of github copilot pls`

+**2023-05-31**

+`'The Perfect Match' is a thought-provoking short story that presents a case for cultural imperialism.
+It explores how our reliance on technology and AI systems can lead to a loss of individuality and control.
+The story raises important questions about the impact of technology on our lives and the need for balance between progress and preservation of our humanity.
+It is a must-read for those interested in the intersection of technology and society, and the potential consequences of our increasing dependence on AI systems.`

+**2023-05-30**

+`bfs vs dfs while trying to make sense of a huge repo`

+**2023-05-29**

+`nothing can match the feeling of getting an LLM to respond to queries it was refusing earlier`

 **2023-05-29**

 `wrote a shell utility to push updates to timeline.md with timestamps (creating this update using that)`